background image

 About this programme

-Our in-person paid clerkship will show you what we do, how we work and the impact we make in Australia and across the world.
+Our in-person paid clerkship will show you what we do, how we work and the impact we make in Australia and around the world.

 Explore the intersection between law and business.
-Discover how an international law firm makes an impact in Australia and across the world.
 Develop the foundation of skills you need for a global legal career.
-You’ll do all this and more in our clerkship in one of our Australia offices.
+You’ll do all this, and more, on our clerkship in one of our Australia offices.

 This isn’t just a chance to shadow our lawyers.
-You’ll play a real role in our teams and take on real responsibility from day one.
-Whether attending court hearings, working with clients or developing your professional network, you’ll experience the cutting edge of the legal sector and how law can unlock potential across the world and in your own career.
-That includes seeing how a purpose-led organisation makes a difference through our pro bono work and sustainability commitments.
+You’ll play a real role in our teams and take on responsibility from day one.
+Whether attending court hearings, working with clients or developing your professional network, you’ll experience the cutting edge of the legal sector.
+You'll discover how law can unlock potential around the world and in your own career.
+That includes seeing how a purpose-led organisation makes a difference through pro bono work and sustainability commitments.

-• Join a diverse and friendly team while collaborating with colleagues across the world.
+• join a forward-looking, friendly team while collaborating with colleagues around the world;

-• Be supported by a strong network of supervisors, buddies and mentors to develop confidence and identify your own personal and professional goals.
+• be supported by a strong network of supervisors, buddies, and development coaches to develop your confidence and identify your own personal and professional goals;

-• Enjoy a working environment where your wellbeing is always a priority and your workload will be managed to ensure you can always deliver your best.
+• enjoy a supportive working environment where your wellbeing is always a priority and your workload is managed so you can always deliver your best.

 What do we look for?